TACIXAT/party-line/README.md

 **Is this Tor?**

 No. While your messages in Main Line will often route through other users, routing tables are public which contain your ID, IP, and port.
 Since you sign all your messages with your key and ID, it is not unrealistic that people could figure out which IP is posting which messages.

-**Is this just a shitty Javascript knockoff of 9gridchan?**
+**Is this just a straight ripoff of 9gridchan?**

 Yes.